kayraye/cat-in-trap-alert/README.md

 # cat-in-trap-alert
-An animal trap sensor &amp; notification system to alert the trapper that an animal is in the trap
+An animal trap sensor &amp; notification system that sends an alert when trap is occupied